Bishaldgr8/Computer_Graphics/README.md

 # Computer_Graphics
-A collection of classic computer graphics algorithms implemented in C++.
+A collection of classic computer graphics algorithms implemented in C++ Visual Studio V-23.
 Includes DDA, Bresenham, Midpoint, clipping, transformations, projections, and curve generation.
 Designed to demonstrate the mathematical foundations of 2D and 3D rendering.
 Happy Hunting :)